Orders, decorations, and medals of Japan: Order of Culture

 Established in 1937, this is a single-class order of merit to honour those who have made outstanding contributions to Japanese culture.
 Japanese Nobel Laureates are awarded the Order of Culture.

 Order of the Precious Crown

 Established in 1888 in five classes, the order expanded to seven classes in 1896.
 The 7th class of the order was abolished sometime after the Second World War.
-It was initially awarded to select foreigners who were not eligible for a higher honour but subsequently only awarded to women.
-From 2003, with the opening of the Order of the Rising Sun to Japanese women, the order has only been awarded to foreign females.
+It was initially awarded to select foreigners who were not eligible for a higher honour but subsequently awarded to only women.
+From 2003, with the opening of the Order of the Rising Sun to Japanese women, the order has been awarded to only foreign females.